Starkscan

 • GET /v1/{chain}/contract/{address}/bridge-signals — L2 bridge-signal activity for one contract

-• GET /v1/{chain}/events — paginated raw events with optional address, selector/topic0, and from_block/to_block filters
+• GET /v1/{chain}/events — paginated, API-decoded events with optional address, positional topic0..topic15, and block filters

 Copy-paste global event search: